alittlemarket/alittlemarket.github.io/_posts/2016-06-14-https-securise-websites.md

 ## Execution

 We were two then three to work on this project during 4 months, between November 2015 and February 2016.
-It was a hard work as you can imagine due to the uncountable amount of hardcoded URLs everywhere on the sites, the many dependencies to also migrate to HTTPS and the risk to loose SEO traffic.
+It was a hard task as you can imagine due to the innumerable amount of hardcoded URLs everywhere in the codebase, the many dependencies that also needed to migrate to HTTPS, and the risk of losing SEO traffic.

-During the project development we never blocked the access to our sites through https but this protocol had a specific robots.txt file to prevent search engines from crawling.
+During the project development, we never blocked the access to our sites through https but this protocol had a specific robots.txt file to prevent search engines from crawling.
-It has played tricks on us the D day...
+This played tricks on us on D-day...

 ```
 User-agent: *